 How large do my zucchini need to be to stuff?

-You can stuff smaller and larger zucchini, so there isn’t a ‘perfect’ size.
-Though I recommend ones that are around 8-inches in length for this recipe.
+You can stuff smaller and larger zucchini, so there isn’t a perfect size zucchini for stuffing.
+Although I think the best zucchini for stuffing are around 8-inches in length.

 How do I get my zucchini boats to be crispy?

-If you want a crispy element to the zucchini boats, you can sprinkle the top of them with breadcrumbs (I recommend Panko crumbs which are light but crunchy).
-You can also broil the boats at the end of the baking process to slightly crisp up the top.
+If you want crispy turkey stuffed zucchini boats, you can sprinkle them with Panko breadcrumbs, which are light but crunchy, before baking.
+You can also broil the boats at the end of the baking process to slightly crisp up the tops.

 You might also want to browse this list of 45 more healthy zucchini recipes!

-These hearty low-carb ground turkey Zucchini Boats are stuffed with a simple, healthy Bolognese style filling and topped with cheese, then baked until tender with a bubbling cheesy topping.
-This recipe is gluten-free, low-carb, and can be made vegetarian or vegan – perfect as a light lunch as-is or served with extra sides!
+These hearty low carb Ground Turkey Zucchini Boats are stuffed with a simple Bolognese style filling, topped with cheese, then baked until tender with a bubbling cheesy topping.

 Servings 6 servings